 What is the ‘gate of consciousness?’
 If you go to a buzzy city square during a workday and stand, your brain will register all the commotion.
-However, your conscious mind will only register the most important aspects in the surrounding.
+However, your conscious mind will only register the most important aspects of the surrounding.
 For instance, if a car is approaching you at high speed or someone is standing too close to you.

 What part of our brain gives the mind the ability to select stimuli and feed us the most critical information?
 Even though scientists know this region exists, it was hard for them to pinpoint where it is precisely.
 The new research from the University of Michigan Medical School claims they found ‘the gate of consciousness.’